 • Ensuring that your employees travel with well-prepared applications and your employees are counselled on how to present their application

-• Provide ongoing advice on immigration matters and major changes in global immigration and how it will affect employee mobility
+• Provide ongoing advice on migration matters and major changes in global immigration and how it will affect employee mobility

 • Workplace compliance and risk management including training and audits